What is the Access Foundation Programme?

 - Educational experience and qualifications.
 Particular emphasis is paid to educational experiences over the last 5 years.
 Applicants should detail all relevant educational experiences including secondary school qualifications, experience of further adult education and training, as well informal education or non-certified courses.
 A copy of qualifications and certificates must be included.

-- Work experience.
+- Work and volunteering experience.
 Candidates should detail their work experience.

-- Essay.
-Candidates are required to submit a handwritten essay.
+- Essay and personal statement.
+Candidates are required to submit a handwritten essay and personal statement

 Other Entry Requirements